SirGoodenough/Logic-Chekr/README.md

 # Test for ANY to be True

-## `true_any([entity1, ...])`
+## `true_any([entity1, entity2, /])`

 This expects a list of entities.
-This means [] brackets OR if your entities are pulled from a BluePrint entity selector, that is already a list and you do not need the brackets.
+This means [ ] braces OR if your entities are pulled from a BluePrint entity selector, that is already a list and you do not need the braces.

 - The number of entities that evaluate as True using `bool(value, default) function` is counted.
       [truthy values](https://www.home-assistant.io/docs/configuration/templating/#numeric-functions-and-filters)